stettberger/versuchung/doc/types/search.rst

 **************************************

 In large experiment setups it is challenging to keep track of all result sets that are floating arround.
-This is especially true, if you want to select result sets according to the metadata as input parameters for other experiments.
+This is especially true if you want to select result sets according to the metadata as input parameters for other experiments.

 Imagine you have a set of "InferenceResults", which have the key "arch" in their metadata.
-And you want to select an instance of these result sets as an input parameter.
+You want to select an instance of these result sets as an input parameter.
 This is possible when using functions as input parameters.